Ranim-Abidi/crimes-in-chicago-dashboard/README.md

 ---

 ## 🧠 About the Project
 This project explores the application of **Machine Learning** techniques to analyze and predict crime patterns in the city of Chicago.
-Conducted over 14 weeks under the supervision of **Mr. Mustapha Trabelsi**, it aims to support data-driven decision-making in public safety and urban management.
+It aims to support data-driven decision-making in public safety and urban management.

 The study includes: